geolab-UVA/01-basic-a-frame-scene/README.md

 # A basic A-Frame scene

-This page contains a basic scene that is created using the a-frame library https://aframe.io/

-This whole scene is a single html file.
+This page contains a basic scene that is created using the library [A-frame](https://aframe.io/).
+The whole scene is a single html file.
 HTML files are files containing webpages.

 ## Editing using a sandbox